OPTIMIZATION OF SECONDARY AND TERTIARY PACKAGING

 Overview

-There are three main levels of packaging which affects packaging and shipping of the products: the primary packaging, secondary packaging and tertiary packaging.
+There are three main levels of packaging that affect the packaging and shipping of the products: primary packaging, secondary packaging, and tertiary packaging.
 Different packaging materials are used for various packaging purposes and have different functions.

 Secondary packaging

 This type of packaging is significant for creating a brand image as it is often the first thing that the consumer sees.
-Thus, companies are working hard to make their products packaging more attractive and engaging, which reflects the real value of what’s the inside packet.
+Thus, companies are working hard to make their product packaging more attractive and engaging, which reflects the real value of what’s inside the packet.
 Companies are following the latest packaging trends to differentiate their products from competence.

 With a saturated and competitive market, products must divert customer attention from competing products, so companies are using secondary packaging to improve product visibility.